 Many other sites also offer AWL practice.
-I'd start with Vocabulary Exercises for the A.W.L.
-You might also check the Links page on the official AWL site.
-These are the ones I know well enough to recommend.
-On the links page, the AWL Highlighter, AWL Gapmaker, and Compleat Lexical Tutor are great tools for teachers, though they would be harder to use for individual study.
+Check the Links page on the official AWL site.
+This is the site I know well enough to recommend.
+On that page, the AWL Highlighter, AWL Gapmaker, and Compleat Lexical Tutor are great tools for teachers, though they would be harder to use for individual study.

 It teaches 24 AWL words per chapter in seven units of four chapters each.
 The fourth chapter in each unit teaches a skill like dictionary use and gives more practice on the words from that unit. .
 (So it skips 66 of the best-known AWL words like ‘area’ and ‘require,’ to concentrate on the less-known words.)

 Each chapter begins with an academic reading selection and then has several practice activities: matching words with definitions, recognizing the different word family members (adapt, adaptation, adaptable), working with collocations (words often or almost always used together), etc.